 A significant percentage of each executive's total pay mix is "at-risk" if the value of the common shares decreases and individual and/or corporate performance is below measured criteria.
-Weighting of "at-risk" pay is detailed on page 42 under the heading "Pay Mix", Mr. Spaulding's target total compensation is comprised of a majority of "atrisk pay" (81%), where share-based compensation represents (62%) of CEO pay mix.
+Weighting of "at-risk" pay is detailed on page 43 under the heading "Pay Mix", Mr. Spaulding's target total compensation is comprised of a majority of "at-risk pay" (81%), where share-based compensation represents (62%) of CEO pay mix.

 Reported Pay represents the information as reported in the Summary Compensation Table for the referenced year, which includes salary, STIP paid for the performance year, share-based awards and options granted under the Equity Incentive Plan based on the fair market value as of the grant date, pension value and all other compensation.
-Realized Pay includes salary, STIP paid for the performance year, pension value and all other compensation as reported for the referenced year and share-based awards as recognized in the year they vest or current value(1) of unvested or unelected share-based awards.
+Realized Pay includes salary, STIP paid for the performance year, pension value and all other compensation as reported for the referenced year and share-based awards as recognized in the year they are earned or current value(1) of unvested or unelected share-based awards.

-In the graph below, 2018 represents Mr. Spaulding's first full 3-year cycle of long term incentive awards; RSUs and PSUs.
-RSU value realized is higher than Reported Pay as the share price was higher across all three vesting dates.
-PSU value realized is higher as the vest value was higher than the grant value and the 2018 PSU performance criteria achieved top quartile performance versus peers in total shareholder return which is reflected in the performance multiplier of 193.83%.
-Information on the Company's PSU Plan is detailed on page 51.
-This correlation indicates our performance metrics for Gibson's PSUs are appropriate and aligns with our "pay-for-performance" compensation philosophy.
+RSU awards included in Reported Pay will have a higher value reported under Realized Pay when the share price is higher at time of vesting.
+PSU award value realized is based on the PSU performance criteria achieved.
+Information on the Company's Performance Share Unit Plan is detailed on page 53.
+This correlation indicates our performance metrics for Gibson's performance share units are appropriate and aligns with our "pay-for-performance" compensation philosophy.

-(1) Represents the stock price at time of vesting on March 15, 2021.
+(1) Represents the closing trading price of shares on the TSX at time of vesting on March 15, 2022, which was \$24.36.